 MISD by Block Group -For those projects where the LMISD by Block Group data layer was used to determine if the project met the LMI national objective, the census tracts and block groups are listed on the data extract from the HUD website.
-Enter the block group and census tract information on the Project Beneficiaries form in the OCD IGX system.
+Enter the block group and census tract information on the Project Beneficiaries form in the LOCD-DR online system of record.